Caesarean section: Child

 Birth by caesarean section also seems to be associated with worse health outcomes later in life, including overweight or obesity, problems in the immune system, and poor digestive system.
-However, caesarean deliveries are found to not affect a newborn's risk of developing food allergies.
+However, caesarean deliveries are found not to affect a newborn's risk of developing food allergies.
 This finding contradicts a previous study that claims babies born via caesarean section have lower levels of Bacteroides that is linked to peanut allergy in infants.

 Classification

 Caesarean sections have been classified in various ways by different perspectives.
-One way to discuss all classification systems is to group them by their focus either on the urgency of the procedure (most common), characteristics of the mother, or as a group based on other, less commonly discussed factors.
+One way to discuss all classification systems is to group them by their focus, either on the urgency of the procedure (most common), characteristics of the mother, or as a group based on other, less commonly discussed factors.